What Are Federal Nursing Home Laws?

 Through this program, the VA contracts with local nursing homes to provide care to veterans who need it.

 Spouses and family members may also live in VA-affiliated nursing homes in some cases.

 Long-Term Care Ombudsman Program

-Every state has their own department that administers adult protective service programs that are in place to protect the elderly from neglect and abuse.
-Complaints laid to the state APS agencies are investigated and intervention is coordinated if violations of federal or state laws are founded.
+APS collects and investigates reports about elder abuse, neglect, and exploitation.
+Every state has its own department that administers adult protective service programs that serve to protect the elderly from neglect and abuse.

 While APS programs vary with each state, many branches have a hotline where people can report possible elder abuse.
 Local authorities investigate the case and intervene if violations of federal or state laws are found.